Mesothelioma stages

 Stage 4

-Staging for peritoneal mesothelioma
+Staging of peritoneal mesothelioma

 There is no specific staging system for peritoneal mesothelioma.
-But doctors sometimes use the TNM system.
+But your cancer team may sometimes use the Peritoneal Cancer Index (PCI) system.

 This looks at: